JonnyKelso/trades/README.md

 # trades
-# This contains scripts for autotrading
+# This repo contains scripts for algorithmic trading on the mt4 platform

 # jjkelso
 # 11 May 2015